aragon/connect/docs/connectors-reference/organizations.md

 This is the main connector of the Aragon Connect library.
 It is responsible for parsing the organization’s data.

 Currently a single flavor of this connector is available and comes built into the core library, connecting to a Subgraph data source,.
-We have plans to expand to other flavors, like an Ethereum connector that reduces the state directly from an Ethereum node's JSON-RPC API, or a SQL connector that fetches data from a database, etc.
+We have plans to expand to other flavors, like an Ethereum connector that reduces the state directly from an Ethereum node’s JSON-RPC API, or a SQL connector that fetches data from a database, etc.

 ## Connector Interface